Geneviève Lacambre: Gustave Moreau : Maître sorcier

 Hecate, detail of Jupiter and Semele, cover image for French edition.

 Salome Dancing before Herod, cover image for U.S. edition.

-It is outside the modes of his time that Gustave Moreau, trained in Renaissance art traditions, elaborated a complex and decorative art style, which combines a deep knowledge of all mythologies with a high awareness of a painter's profession.
-Creator of a highly personal universe, where there is a passion for myths and mysticism—Salome, Orpheus, Oedipus and the Sphinx ...—dream and imagination, poetry and mystery.
+Gustave Moreau was trained in Renaissance art traditions and developed an art style that incorporated mythologies and technical aspects of painting.
+His work focused on mythology and mysticism, featuring subjects such as Salome, Orpheus, and Oedipus and the Sphinx.

 Moreau was at the same time one of the forerunners of Symbolism and one of those who opened the way for modern art: he was teacher of Henri Matisse and Georges Rouault, and was fascinating to the later Surrealists who drunk on dreams.
 The Gustave Moreau Museum—created by the artist himself—contains all the secrets of this "master enchanter", who was happy to call himself an "assembler of dreams".

 Geneviève Lacambre retraces Moreau's life and artistic sources in this small colourful volume—entitled Gustave Moreau : Maître sorcier (lit.
 'Gustave Moreau: Master Enchanter'; English edition – Gustave Moreau: Magic and Symbols)—with more than 120 paintings, drawings, watercolours and photographs, and an anthology of documents and letters, published by Éditions Gallimard.
 It is part of the Peinture series in their Découvertes collection.
 The book opens with seven full-page reproductions of Moreau's Jupiter and Semele and its details.
 The body text is divided into five chapters: I, "Uncertain Beginnings"; II, "In the School of Italy"; III, "A Hope for History Painting"; IV, "The Birth of Symbolism"; V, "A Message to Future Generations".
 The second part of this book is the "Documents" section containing a compilation of excerpts which is divided into five parts: 1, Moreau's writings; 2, Moreau's myths; 3, Novels and poems; 4, Critical perspectives; 5, A benevolent equal.
 At the end of the book are list of further reading, list of illustrations, and an index.
 It has been translated into American English and Japanese.